noufbmdev/Godot-Systems/Dialog_System/README.md

 - Dialog Tags ![INCOMPLETE](https://img.shields.io/badge/Incomplete-orange)
 <br/>This system uses Godot engine's RichTextLabel node to display dialog text, RichTextLabel allows for
 complex formatting using [BBCodes](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).
-However, I will be extending that to add more tags and text effects as defined in the documentation section.
+I will be extending that to add more tags and text effects as defined in the documentation [section](#tags).
 - Dialog Box Customization ![INCOMPLETE](https://img.shields.io/badge/Incomplete-orange)
 	- The ability to change almost everything about the dialog box (colors, textures, layout...).
 	- The ability to set and use a single theme or varying themes based on the speaking character.